What we’re about

 Upcoming events (4+)

 HOW TO PAY: Use Friends and Family!
-Do not use the business option because it charges a fee (which you will need to cover).
+Do not use the business option because it charges a service fee.
 Please note the event name or date on your payment.
-If your payment name is different than your Meetup name, please make sure you note your Meetup name.
+If your payment name is different than your Meetup name please make sure you note your Meetup name.

 Venmo - @audrey-Heller1 (phone ends in 4478)